Rayuaz/heros-tavern/readme.md

 -   `OPEN_API_KEY`: Your Open API key.
 This will be used to generate the character background, and to run the chat.
 -   `APP_URL`: The URL where the app is running.
 Used by the API gateway for setting up CORS.
+-   `VITE_APP_DOMAIN`: The public domain of the website hosting the app.
+It's used for the HTML meta tags.
+-   `API_PORT`: The port where the API will run.
 -   `VITE_API_URL`: The API gateway URL.
 Used by the app to make requests to the gateway.
 -   `POCKETBASE_URL`: Used by the gateway to operate the database.
 -   `POCKETBASE_EMAIL`: The gateway PocketBase user email.
 Used by the gateway to get authorization to operate the database.